 Big Pine Rapids: P 100m on River Right

-The easy 100-meter trail on river right makes use of the rock outcrop running alongside the rapids.
-Twenty minutes later we pushed off at the bottom of the rapids, having stopped to take a few photos of this very scenic spot on the French.
+The easy 100-meter trail on river right uses the rock outcrop running alongside the rapids.
+Twenty minutes later, we pushed off at the bottom of the rapids, having stopped to take a few photos of this very scenic spot on the French.
 And who knows – maybe that lone tall pine in the image below is the one which prompted the name of the rapids?

 Here are a few seconds of video which capture a bit of sitting there and taking in the energy of the spot –